Advanced Firewall Management

 Do my firewalls need to be PCI DSS or HIPAA compliant?

 Compliance frameworks such as HIPAA, PCI DSS, and the GDPR require your firewalls to be properly configured, maintained, and aligned to your network as part of the security controls that help you establish a compliant security strategy.
 If you use an outsourced provider to take on your firewall management, you might want to investigate their level of compliance and expertise in these frameworks.
-CISO is a certified PCI QSA (Qualified Security Assessor) and specializes in compliance frameworks, including but not limited to PCI DSS, HIPAA, GDPR, CMMC, TPN, NERC CIP, and more.
+CISO Global is a certified PCI QSA (Qualified Security Assessor) and specializes in compliance frameworks, including but not limited to PCI DSS, HIPAA, GDPR, CMMC, TPN, NERC CIP, and more.
 Our experts are very well equipped to help you meet and maintain compliance in every part of your environment.

 You have internal experts, so why do you need AFM?